PhilipVinc/NeuralQuantum.jl/docs/src/networks.md

 ```

 ### RBM Density Matrix
-A simple state that does not preserve positivity, which is a simple RBM.
+A simple state that does not preserve positivity, but which is hermitian.

 ```@docs
 RBMSplit